What Are the Best Practices for Databricks Medallion Architecture?

 Question 1: Who consumes your Gold layer?

 Check your query logs.
 If reporting tools, dashboards, and downstream applications primarily query Silver tables, your Gold layer is not doing its job.
 In a healthy medallion architecture, Gold is where consumption happens.
 Silver is an intermediate step, not a destination.
-If 70% or more of reporting queries hit Silver, the boundary has already eroded.
+If 70% or more of reporting queries hit Silver, the boundary has already eroded.check column-level popularity in Table Insights and Genie query logs, not just BI query history.
+If Genie spaces are grounding on Silver tables, your agents inherit the drift.

 Question 2: Who owns the Silver/Gold boundary?